TxnLab/use-wallet/README.md

 `use-wallet` is a TypeScript library that simplifies integrating Algorand wallets into decentralized applications (dApps).

 Version 3.x has been rewritten as a framework-agnostic core library that can be used in any JavaScript or TypeScript project.
-It ships with framework specific adapters for major frameworks (currently React and Vue only, more to come).
+It ships with framework specific adapters for React, Vue, and SolidJS.

 ### This is a beta release